slzhffktm/go-auth-token/README.md

 # Go Auth Token

-Golang library to generate auth token in JWT-formatted (Bearer) authentication token.
+Golang library to simplify generating and parsing the JWT-formatted (Bearer) authentication token.
 This library is using https://github.com/golang-jwt/jwt.

 ## Goal